Kevin-Kinyanjui/project-WorkWise-backend/README.md

 WorkWise is an innovative application designed to connect employers, employees, and freelance workers on a single platform.
 Whether you are looking to hire talented professionals or seeking new job opportunities, WorkWise simplifies the process by providing a user-friendly interface and robust features.

+It is built using *Ruby, React, bootstrap css, node js and HTML.*

 ## Minimum Viable Product

 The Minimum Viable Product (MVP) of WorkWise will include the following key features: